Getting to production AI faster with a data-centric approach

 Labelbox has introduced a new tool called “model diagnostics” that can do just that.

 The product, Sharma said, helps machine learning teams understand model performance in depth.
-They can enter model predictions at every iteration that they do and the tool allows them to visualize these model predictions, analyze them and form a hypothesis.
+They can enter model predictions at every iteration that they do, and the tool allows them to visualize these model predictions, analyze them, and form a hypothesis.

-What follows is the third key in creating a powerful data engine: rapid iteration.
+What follows is the third key to creating a powerful data engine: rapid iteration.

 Sharma said machine learning is much slower than software development, which usually involves a developer writing code and testing it within minutes.
 Machine learning can take weeks, if not months.